csound-flossmanual/csound-floss/book/05-h-convolution.md

 the cost of CPU efficiency. _ftconv_'s documentation refers to this partition size as _iplen_ (partition length). ftconv offers further facilities to work with multichannel files beyond stereo.
-When doing this it is suggested that you use&nbsp;
-[GEN52](https://csound.com/docs/manual/GEN52.html) which is designed for this purpose.
-[GEN01](https://csound.com/docs/manual/GEN01.html) &nbsp;seems to work fine, at least up to stereo, provided that you do not defer the table size definition (size=0).
+When doing this it is suggested that you use [GEN52](https://csound.com/docs/manual/GEN52.html) which is designed for this purpose.
+[GEN01](https://csound.com/docs/manual/GEN01.html) seems to work fine, at least up to stereo, provided that you do not defer the table size definition (size=0).
 With _ftconv_ we can specify the actual length of the impulse response - it will probably be shorter than the _power-of-2_ sized function table used to store it - and this action